thaibahung/DataVisualization-Project/README.md

 The dataset contains match-level statistics from the 2021-2022 Premier League season, providing insights into team performance, match outcomes, and in-game events.
 It includes both numerical (e.g., goals, shots, fouls) and categorical (e.g., match outcome, teams).

 ### Provenance
-- **Source:** [Premier League Official Data / Public Repository]
 - **Data Type:** Structured dataset with match-level records
 - **Dimensions:** Match data, teams, scores, results, offensive and defensive stats.

 ## 2. Reason for Choosing the Dataset
-This dataset was chosen because the Premier League is one of the most competitive football leagues globally, making it ideal for performance analysis and storytelling.
-The dataset allows us to explore key game dynamics, team strategies, and factors influencing match outcomes.
-The combination of numerical and categorical variables makes it well-suited for visualization and statistical modeling.
+We are passionate about football, and the Premier League is one of the most exciting and competitive leagues in the world.
+This dataset allows us to dive deeper into match dynamics, analyze team performances, and explore factors that influence results.
+By working with real match data, we can apply statistical methods to uncover patterns in gameplay, such as the impact of shot accuracy or disciplinary records on match outcomes.
+The mix of numerical and categorical variables also provides opportunities for insightful visualizations and comparisons.

 ## 3. Research Questions